Criminal Tribes Act: Origins

-The colonial government found the demarcation between wandering criminal tribes, vagrants, itinerants, travelling tradesmen, nomads and gypsies difficult to manage, so they were all, even eunuchs (hijras), grouped together, and their subsequent generations were labelled a "law and order problem" for the state.
+The colonial government found the demarcation between wandering criminal tribes, vagrants, itinerants, travelling tradesmen, nomads, gypsies, and eunuchs (hijras) difficult to manage.
+They were all grouped together, and their subsequent generations were labelled a law and order problem for the state.
+Though various marginalised caste groups were added to the list, the colonial government used the category of 'tribe' for rhetorical and administrative purposes.
+This categorisation evoked qualities of 'wildness' and 'savagery' in the way that caste seemed to fail.